EMDR Treatment for Trauma

 EMDR Relieves PTSD from Sexual & Physical Trauma, Medical Procedures such as Birth & Surgical Trauma and Crime

-EMDR has twenty years of research to support its efficacy.
-The US Substance Abuse & Mental Health Service Administration cites EMDR as an evidence-based treatment, many US VA hospitals use EMDR as treatment for combat veterans, and the both the Israeli and Irish governments have approved EMDR as an efficacious treatment for trauma.
-Research studies can be found on the EMDR website.
+That being said, EMDR has thirty years of research to support its efficacy.
+The United States Substance Abuse & Mental Health Service Administration (SAMHSA) cites EMDR as an evidence-based treatment, many VA hospitals recommend EMDR as treatment for combat veterans, and the both the Israeli and Irish governments have approved EMDR as an efficacious treatment for trauma.

 Because of the fragmented way traumatic memories are stored in the brain, the entirety of the experience (emotional and physical) is not moved or processed through the brain and nervous system and consolidated in a natural manner during sleep.
 During REM sleep, we process the experiences of the day into memory and consolidate emotional learning.